RebeccaKessler/Machine_Learning/README.md

 ## Welcome to the final report of the Group Swatch

 The objective of this project is to build a model that accurately predicts the difficulty level of French sentences.
-This report is divided into five sections.
+This report is divided into six sections.
 - [Team Approach and Task Division](#team-Approach-and-Task-Division)
 - [Overview of Git Repository](#overview-of-git-repository)
 - [Comparison of Different Models](#Comparison-of-Different-Models)